 - Receding gums

-For the most part, tooth sensitivity should go away once you treat the exact cause.
-And, for the most part, a trip to the dental office should solve the problem.
-The more severe the reason, the more you need to book that appointment.
+Tooth sensitivity should go away once you treat the exact cause.
+And, for the most part, a visit to the dentist should take care of the issue.
+The more serious the reason, the sooner you should schedule an appointment.

-But what if you have a minor case of sensitive teeth?
-Or what if you can't see a dentist right away?
-In that case, your home remedies for sensitive teeth should stave it over for the moment.
-In the meantime, here's what you can do:
+But what if you only have mildly sensitive teeth?
+What if you don't have immediate access to a dentist?
+In that case, your sensitive teeth home remedies should tide you over for the time being.
+Meanwhile, here are some things you can do:

 - Use fluoride toothpaste.
-If you have a thin enamel case in its earliest stages, a dose of fluoride should help reverse the effects.
-And, consequently, make your teeth feel less sensitive.
-Better yet, use one with a desensitizing agent.
+If you have thin enamel in its early stages, a fluoride treatment should help reverse the effects.
+As a result, your teeth will feel less sensitive.
+Even better, use one that contains a desensitizing agent.

 - Gargle some saltwater.
-Saltwater isn't just suitable for a sore throat or canker sores in the throat.
-Its anti-inflammatory properties can also reduce any swelling that comes with sensitive teeth causes.
-As a bonus, the salt can disinfect any areas affected by tooth decay.
+Saltwater is helpful for more than just a sore throat or canker sores in the throat.
+Its anti-inflammatory properties can also help to reduce any swelling.
+As a bonus, the salt can disinfect any areas of tooth decay.